txrunishere/JS-Projects/README.md

 - ### Project 6: Quote Generator
     - A simple app that displays a random quote along with the author's name.
 Users can also share the quote directly on Twitter using the built-in "Tweet" button.

+- ### Project 7: Notes App
+    - A simple Notes App that allows users to create and manage notes.
+Users can add notes with a title and delete them as needed.

 ## How to Use

 1. Clone the repository: